 To drive in South Africa, you must have a valid Australian driver's licence before you depart.
-Also check for special requirements for motorcycle licenses before you depart.
-Driving without the correct licenses can affect your insurance.
+Also check for special requirements for motorcycle licences before you depart.
+Driving without the correct licences can affect your insurance.

 You must be at least 18 years of age to drive in South Africa.
 If you're an Australian resident in South Africa, you can exchange your Australian driver licence for a South African licence within the first 12 months of your residency.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.

 The South African Civil Aviation Authority grounded SA Express Airlines on 24 May 2018 due to safety concerns.
 More information:

 South African Civil Aviation Authority